 Property Description Default basic.addressRange The IP addresses used for emulated e-Task printers.
-A single IP may be used to emulate multiple e-Task printers at a single address, since the emulator can use multiple HTTP connections for e-Task.
-Multiple addresses are specified as a range, in the format xxx.
-Local IP address (set autotmatically when the simulator is started) basic.scanfiles The TIFF, JPEG, PDF, or PostScript files to use in simulating the scan task.
-The setting can contain a comma-delimited list of multiple files, which are submitted together for the scan task.
-Note: The delimiter used in the list can be changed using the scanFileDelimiter property.
-None basic.promptAnswers A comma-delimited list of answers to supply for prompts asked by the profile.
-If left blank, the default response is used for all prompts.
-If you need to supply an answer for any prompt, then you must supply all answers for the applicable logic path.
-For more information, see "Supplying answers to prompts" on page 75.
-Note: The delimiter used in the list can be changed using the delimiter property.
-None basic.repetitions basic.nummfps The number of printers to emulate for the test.
-Use 0 for both this property and basic.repetitions to enter discovery mode.
-Note: It is not recommended to emulate more than 250 printers. basic.bind Determines whether to bind the local IP address to the print listener for receiving print jobs basic.prompting Indicates to the application whether the profile contains prompts true
+One IP address can be used to emulate multiple e-Task printers at one IP address because the emulator can use multiple HTTP connections for e-Task printers.
+Multiple IP addresses are specified as a range, in the xx Local IP address (set automatically when the simulator is started) basic.scanfiles The TIFF, JPEG, PDF, or PostScript files to use in simulating the scan task.
+This property can contain a comma-delimited list of multiple files that are submitted together for the scan task.
+Note: To change the delimiter used in the list, use the scanFileDelimiter property.
+None basic.promptAnswers A comma-delimited list of answers for prompts that the profile asks for.
+If this property is empty, then the default response is used for all prompts.
+If you need to provide an answer for any prompt, then provide all answers for the applicable logic path.
+For more information, see "Supplying answers to prompts" on page 77.
+Note: To change the delimiter used in the list, use the delimiter property.
+None basic.repetitions The number of test repetitions on each emulated printer.
+To enter discovery mode, use 0 in the following properties: • basic.repetitions • basic.nummfps 0

-Property Description Default basic.scanning Indicates to the application whether the profile contains a scan task true basic.profilerunTimeThreshold The time in milliseconds allowed for a profile to run before a warning message is logged 30000 basic.timeToFirstPromptThreshold The time in milliseconds allowed for the first prompt in the profile to display before a warning message is logged 2000 basic.multiIP Determines whether multiple IP addresses are used for emulating multiple e-Task printers.
-If false, then only the first address specified for basic.addressRange is used.
-If true, then the number of addresses specified for basic.addressRange must match the number specified for basic.nummfps. true (automatically changed to false if the test is run without specifying multiple addresses) basic.readTimeout The timeout in milliseconds for reading data from the LDD system 360000 basic.connectionTimeout The timeout in milliseconds for connection requests to the LDD system 180000 native This property should always be false for LDD 4.x. false basic.useRandomFileFromDirectory Determines whether a random file is used from the folder specified in basic.randomFileDirectoryPath for simulating the scan task.
-When set, these properties override files specified for basic.scanfiles . false basic.randomFileDirectoryPath Specifies the folder where image files for scans can be found when basic.useRandomFileFromDirectory is set to true None
+Property Description Default basic.nummfps The number of printers to emulate.
+To enter discovery mode, use 0 in the following properties: • basic.repetitions 0 • basic.nummfps Note: We do not recommend emulating more than 250 printers. basic.bind The local IP address is bound to the print listener when receiving print jobs. true basic.prompting This property indicates whether the profile contains prompts. true basic.scanning This property indicates whether the profile contains a scan task. true basic.profilerunTimeThreshold The time in milliseconds allowed for a profile to run before a warning message is logged.
+30000 basic.timeToFirstPromptThreshold The time in milliseconds allowed for the first prompt in the profile to show before a warning message is logged.
+2000 basic.multiIP Multiple IP addresses are used for emulating multiple e-Task printers.
+If set to false , then only the first IP address specified in the basic.addressRange property is used.
+Note: If the test is run without If set to true , then the number of IP addresses specified in the following properties must match: specifying multiple IP • basic.addressRange addresses, then this • basic.nummfps value is automatically changed to false. basic.readTimeout The timeout in milliseconds for reading data from the LDD system.
+360000 basic.connectionTimeout The timeout in milliseconds for connection requests to the LDD system.
+180000 native For LDD 5.x, set this property to false . false basic.useRandomFileFromDirectory A random file is used from the directory specified in the basic.randomFileDirectoryPath property for simulating the scan task. false If set to true , then the following properties override the files specified in the basic.scanfiles • basic.useRandomFileFromDirectory • basic.randomFileDirectoryPath

+Property Description Default The directory where image files for scans are located if the basic.useRandomFileFromDirectory property is set to true.
+None